Your Directors present their Thirty-Sixth Annual Report together with the AuditedStatement of Accounts for the financial year ended 31st March 2017.

 Management's response to the observations in the Secretarial Auditors' Report is asunder:

-5. CORPORATE SOCIAL RESPONSIBILITY
+5. CORPORATE SOCIAL RESPONSIBILITY (CSR)

-Under the Corporate Social Responsibility (CSRJ initiative of the Company viz.
-'ArshiyaCares' your Company has pledged to join hands with organizations who are workingtowards finding simple solutions to the infrastructure problems that India faces.
+Under the Corporate Social Responsibility (CSR) initiative of the Company ArshiyaCares' your Company has pledged to join hands with organizations who are workingtowards finding simple solutions to the infrastructure problems that India faces.

 As per the provisions of the Companies Act 2013 the Company was not required to makea mandatory spending for the CSR Activities.
-The CSR policy is available on the website ofthe company at http://www.arshivalimited.com/arshiva/assets/pdf/csr-policv120160620105217.pdf
+The CSR policy is available on the website ofthe Company at http://www.arshivalimited.com/arshiva/assets/pdf/csr-policv120160620105217.pdf

-Your Company recognizes the importance of human resources which is key and vital assetfor enabling your Company to serve its customers and hence in turn maximize shareholderswealth.
+Your Company recognizes the importance of human resources which is key and vital assetfor enabling your Company to serve its Clients and hence in turn maximize shareholderswealth.
 While on the one hand your Company is committed in strengthening its humanresources by induction of experienced and competitive professionals on the other handyour Company is formulating appropriate policies systems and schemes which will createadequate opportunities for growth in career and create a working environment whichenhances productivity.
 The Company has a structured induction process at all locations andmanagement development programs to upgrade skills of managers.
-Objective appraisal systemsbased on Key Result Areas (KRAsJ are in place for senior management staff.
+Objective appraisal systemsbased on Key Result Areas (KRAs) are in place for senior management staff.

-The Company is committed to nurturing enhancing and retaining top talent throughsuperior Learning and Organizational Development This is a part of Corporate HR functionand is a critical pillar to support the organization's growth and its sustainability inthe long run.
+The Company is committed to nurturing enhancing and retaining top talent throughsuperior Learning and Organizational Development.
+This is a part of Corporate HR functionand is a critical pillar to support the organization's growth and its sustainability inthe long run.
 The Company takes pride in the commitment competence and dedication shownby its employees in all areas of business.

 ii.)
 Information pursuant to Section 197(12) of the Companies Act 2013 read with Rule5(1) & 5(2) of the

 None of the employees listed in the said Annexure is a relative of any director of theCompany.
 None of the employees hold (by himself or along with his spouse and dependentchildren) more than two percent of the equity shares of the Company.